astropy/photutils/docs/user_guide/epsf_building.rst

 ^^^^^^^^^^^^^^^^

 The ``smoothing_kernel`` parameter controls the smoothing applied to the ePSF during each iteration.
-The smoothing helps to reduce noise in the ePSF, especially when the number of stars is small.
-The default is ``'quartic'``, which uses a fourth-degree polynomial kernel.
-This 5x5 pixel kernel was initially developed by Anderson and King for HST data with an ePSF oversampling factor of 4.
-It is designed to provide a good balance between smoothing and preserving the shape of the ePSF.
+The smoothing helps to reduce noise in the ePSF, especially when the star sample is small or noisy.
+The smoothing kernels are least-squares polynomial smoothers.
+Each grid value is replaced by the value at the center of a polynomial fit to the surrounding grid values, which removes noise while preserving the polynomial shape of the ePSF within the kernel window.

+The default is ``'auto'``, which uses a quartic (fourth-degree) polynomial kernel whose width is 0.7 times the FWHM of the ePSF, measured in each iteration along its narrowest axis.
+The width is rounded to an odd number of grid points, and no smoothing is applied when it would be smaller than 5 grid points, i.e., for heavily undersampled ePSFs with fewer than about 7 grid points per FWHM, where a fixed 5x5 kernel would lower the peak of the ePSF.
+The chosen kernel shape is reported in the ``smoothing_kernel_shape`` attribute of the results.
+If the FWHM cannot be measured, the ``'quartic'`` kernel is used and a warning is emitted.

-You can also use ``'quadratic'`` for a second-degree polynomial kernel, provide a custom 2D array, or set it to `None` for no smoothing::
+You can also use ``'quartic'`` or ``'quadratic'`` for the fixed 5x5 fourth- and second-degree polynomial kernels of Anderson and King, provide a custom 2D array, or set it to `None` for no smoothing::

     >>> epsf_builder = EPSFBuilder(oversampling=4, maxiters=3,
     ...                            smoothing_kernel='quadratic',
     ...                            progress_bar=False)  # doctest: +REMOTE_DATA

-The kernels are applied on the oversampled grid, so their physical width is ``5 / oversampling`` input pixels.
+The fixed kernels are applied on the oversampled grid, so their physical width is ``5 / oversampling`` input pixels.
+The 5x5 quartic kernel was developed for HST data with an oversampling factor of 4, where it is about 0.7 FWHM wide.
 For a heavily undersampled ePSF with only about four to six grid points per FWHM, even the ``'quartic'`` kernel lowers the peak of the ePSF, and ``smoothing_kernel=None`` is a reasonable choice, especially when the stars have high signal-to-noise.
 Smoothing is most useful for well-sampled ePSFs built from noisy or few stars.

 Independently of the smoothing kernel, when the oversampling factor is greater than one the builder also applies a low-pass filter to the